Christian Pulisic under fire from animal rights group following stunt involving vulnerable species - Local News 8

 Pulisic then lost his balance and landed on top of the fish, which can be seen flailing about in the water, before he climbed back onto the boat.

-It was not clear where Pulisic was when the incident happened, but in the Instagram post, Pulisic tagged an account linked to BlacktipH, a fishing collective based in Florida.
+It was not clear where Pulisic was when the incident happened, but in the Instagram post, which has been subsequently deleted, Pulisic tagged an account linked to BlacktipH, a fishing collective based in Florida.
 His video was also retweeted from BlacktipH’s Twitter profile, with the caption, “Christian Pulisic living on the edge.”

 They also posted a video of Pulisic catching and releasing a shark from their Instagram page.